top of page

 1. Preheat the oven to 220 degrees centigrade (200 Fan) or Gas Mark 7

-2. In a large bowl weigh out the SR flour and butter.
+3. In a large bowl weigh out the self raising flour, butter, salt and pepper.

-4. Add 60g of the cheese, chives (reserving a few for the tops if required), salt, pepper and mustard.
+5. Add 60g of the cheese, chives (reserving a few for the tops if required) and mustard.

-7. Tip the dough onto a lightly floured bench and roll gently to about 2cm/ 3/4” thick with a 5cm Cutter.
+8. Tip the dough onto a lightly floured bench and flatten gently with your hand to about 2cm/ 3/4” thick.

 Sarah’s extra slice......